masasakano/plain_text/.github/README.md

     /THIS/GEM/LIBRARY/PATH/plain_text/lib

-You may need to modify the first line (Shebang line) of the script to suit your environment (it should be unnecessary for Linux and MacOS), or run it explicitly with your Ruby command as
+You may need to modify the first line (Shebang line) of the script to suit your environment (it should be unnecessary for Linux and macOS), or run it explicitly with your Ruby command as

     Prompt% /YOUR/ENV/ruby /YOUR/INSTALLED/countchar